Xandery256/Project-Neptune/Design Document.md

 #### Interface:
 *What information will you display on-screen for the player?
 Include a sketch of the user interface during gameplay.*

+* Immersive/Minimal (Looks like a part of the world)
+* No mini-map
+* Overall world map (can collect pieces)
+* Ammo indicator on weapon
+* Health: Breathing sfx, dead space health indicator on wrist (watch), motion tracker

 #### Menus:
 *What menus and capabilities do you provide the player (for example, Inventory, Journal, Equipping/Loadout, etc.)?
 These should all be functions that enhance the player’s experience.
 Include a sketch or image of each menu you plan.*